Skip to main content

 Students must bring a Tier 2 laptop for this program.
 More information and technical specifications are available on the Laptop and Technical Needs page.

 Yes.
-The program includes three practicum placements in diverse childcare settings, where students will:
+The program includes three practicum placements in diverse childcare settings, where you will:

 • Apply developmental theories and guiding strategies